ais-one/cookbook/README.md

 - this repo is more of a cookbook and recipes are constantly being improved and updated
 - [favv](https://github.com/ais-one/favv) backend is written in Python, they can be used to improve on each other

-We do not use Typescript because TS people can understand JS easily, but JS-only people need to pickup TS and its ecosystem.
+We do not use Typescript in most folders because TS people can understand JS easily, but JS-only people need to pickup TS and its ecosystem.
+However, we now do a folder for example applications written in Typescript

 # Features